galister/motoc/README.md

 ### Calibrate with Standalone HMD or Standalone Controller?

-The standalone headset will have some wiggle as a result of inside-out-tracking.
+The standalone headset will have some tracking wiggle as a result of inside-out-tracking.
 The controller is then tracked relative to the HMD.
-Since the controller itself also has some wiggle, now we need'd to account for both the wiggle of the HMD and the wiggle of the controller.
+Since the controller itself also has some tracking wiggle, now we need'd to account for the tracking wiggle from both the HMD and the controller.

 Therefore, I recommend calibrating with the HMD.